pantsutabs/revealer-server/README.md

 copy config.json.example to config.json, and change the password

-move all of your images into private/
+move all of your images into private/, if your images aren't .png you will need to update the code, replace any instance of .png with .whatever in index.js

-move all of your jsons into private/json/, everything is expected to be named number.file, and formats do, and remember to update the metadata image url accordingly
+move all of your jsons into private/json/, everything is expected to be named number.file

 ## run